hugojosefson/image-url-for-angular/Readme.md

 In case of an error, for example if the url is incorrect, or the image loaded is not a valid image, width and height models are set to `null` and the form field's validity is set to invalid (specified as `imageUrl`.)

+### Avoiding integration with form validity

+If the url should not be part of the validity checking of its form (and by extension its parent form), use can specify the attribute `image-url-integrate-with-form-validity="false"` on the `<input />` tag.
+Then it will not set `$valid` nor `$invalid`.

+For most cases you can check for a valid image by checking the width and/or height models instead, if you expect images to be > 0 pixels.

 ## License